menu

 In Seabrook, however, the average commute to work is quite long.
 On average, people spend 36.76 minutes each day getting to work, which is significantly higher than the national average.

-The percentage of adults in Seabrook who are college-educated is close to the national average for all communities of 21.84%: 17.65% of the adults in Seabrook have a bachelor's degree or advanced degree.
+The education level of Seabrook citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.65% of adults 25 and older in Seabrook have a college degree.

 The per capita income in Seabrook in 2022 was $31,954, which is upper middle income relative to South Carolina, and middle income relative to the rest of the US.
 This equates to an annual income of $127,816 for a family of four.
 However, Seabrook contains both very wealthy and poor people as well.